 But after that silence, he appeared to a young, engaged couple, Mary and Joseph, and told them that, before they were married, Mary would have a child who would be the Son of God.

-He was human but he was also the Promised Messiah, the Christ, the Son of God.
-He showed and told people the truth about God, about the Kingdom of God.
+He was human, but he was also the Promised Messiah, the Christ, the Son of God.
+He showed and told people the truth about God and about the Kingdom of God.
 Jesus preached the good news about that Kingdom’s arrival through him and told people to believe in him and his message and to love God, love others, and tell others about the Kingdom.
-He gathered a group of followers who believed his message.
+He gathered a group of followers who believed in his message.

 Mankind Rebels Again